Philosophical pessimism: Cabrera on suicide

+Cabrera criticizes other antinatalist philosophers, who postulate an asymmetry, where life is in general worth continuing but not worth starting.
+He says that this line of reasoning could weaken the antinatalist thesis that life is never worth starting; for if our lives are in general perfectly bearable, and sometimes even pleasant (such that they are worth continuing), then we could have a rational expectation that our children will also be able to create values that will make their lives worth living.

 Pessimism and other philosophical topics

 Animals

 Henri Rousseau's The Hungry Lion Throws Itself on the Antelope (1905).
-Suffering seems to be inseparable from the life of wild animals.
-"The lion, being hungry, throws itself on the antelope, [and] devours it.
-The panther anxiously awaits the moment when it too can claim its share.
-Birds of prey have each torn a piece of flesh from the top of the poor animal which sheds a tear.
-The sun sets."

 Aside from the human predicament, many philosophical pessimists also draw attention to what they regard as the predominantly negative quality of the lives of non-human animals and of sentient existence as a whole, and in this way they question the idea of nature as a "wise and benevolent" creator.
 Some philosophers refer to comments by the evolutionary biologist Richard Dawkins, who has spoken of the vast amount of apparently pointless suffering in the animal world and described it as "beyond all decent contemplation", and to Charles Darwin, one of the originators of the theory of evolution by natural selection, who rejected belief in a benevolent God in part because of the suffering of animals, who in his view do not gain any moral improvement from it.

 Some authors speak of an "evolutionary pessimism" argument.
 They note that throughout hundreds of millions of years of evolutionary history there has been an immense amount of suffering, including physical pain, emotional distress, predation, parasitism, aggression, starvation, and disease.
 On this basis, they claim that the total negative value experienced by sentient beings is likely to be far greater than the total positive value.
 In order to balance this, a very large amount of good would have to arise in the future.
 Since such future goods are uncertain and may never be enough to compensate for this "evolutionary evil", these writers conclude that it is likely that it would have been better if evolution had never produced sentient beings at all.

 Scholars working on the topic of Wild animal suffering argue that suffering in nature is widespread among many animal species.
 They note that many animals have large numbers of offspring, most of whom die at a young age, often in painful ways such as disease, predation, or exposure to harsh environmental conditions.
 Because these animals usually live only for a short time, they have few chances for positive experiences while facing many negative ones.
 Researchers also suggest that many of these offspring are already sentient at birth, so they can suffer from the moment they come into existence.
 On these grounds, these writers maintain that, for wild animals, suffering is likely to outweigh pleasure.